StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Experiments

 \subsection{Experimental Setup}

 We describe the common setup shared across all subsequent studies, covering datasets, models, evaluation metrics, and implementation details.

 \textbf{Datasets.} We compare our dataset with public harmful-prompt benchmarks, including AdvBench~\cite{zou2023universaltransferableadversarialattacks}, Do-Not-Answer~\cite{wang-etal-2024-answer}, HarmfulQA~\cite{bhardwaj2023redteaminglargelanguagemodels}, CatQA-en~\cite{bhardwaj-etal-2024-language}, and HEx-PHI~\cite{ICLR2024_83b7da3e}.
 Each experiment samples an equal number $N$ of prompts per dataset.
 Our dataset covers four domains—medicine, finance, law, and education—with balanced sampling ($N/4$ per domain).
 We evaluate explicit and obfuscated prompts, reporting results for non-obfuscated, all obfuscated, and successfully obfuscated subsets.
-We exclude datasets such as TRIDENT~\cite{hui2025tridentbenchmarkingllmsafety}, which rely on jailbreak-based generation, as this falls outside our scope; incorporating jailbreaks is left for future work.
 We focus on medicine, finance, law, and education as widely studied high-risk domains in prior LLM safety research~\cite{hui2025tridentbenchmarkingllmsafety}, while noting that our pipeline is domain-agnostic and readily extensible to other specialized domains.

 \textbf{Models.} We evaluate both open- and closed-source models for breadth and generality.
-For safety fine-tuning, we use LLaMA-3.1-8B~\cite{grattafiori2024llama3herdmodels}, comparing no fine-tuning, public datasets, and ours.
-We focus on general-purpose LLMs, as prior work shows they already exhibit strong professional competence across specialized domains~\cite{article,katz2024gpt,openai2024gpt4technicalreport}, while domain-specific datasets remain limited; aggregating multiple domains therefore facilitates a fairer comparison with general-purpose benchmarks.
-Cosine similarity is computed with ALL-MINILM-L6-V2~\cite{wang2020minilmdeepselfattentiondistillation} and perplexity (PPL) with GPT-2~\cite{radford2019language}.
-Both $\mathcal{M}_{\mathrm{syn}}$ and $\mathcal{M}_{\mathrm{obf}}$ are fine-tuned on Alpaca-style instructions using LLaMA-3.1-70B~\cite{grattafiori2024llama3herdmodels}, which lacks safety alignment and can generate harmful content.
-Attack success is evaluated by strong closed-source judges, including Gemini 3 Flash, GPT-5 Mini, and Claude Sonnet 4.
+For safety fine-tuning, we use Llama-3.1-8B~\cite{grattafiori2024llama3herdmodels}, comparing no fine-tuning, public datasets, and ours.
+We focus on general-purpose LLMs, as prior work shows they exhibit strong professional competence across specialized domains~\cite{brin2024gpt,10.1098/rsta.2023.0254,openai2024gpt4technicalreport}, while domain-specific datasets remain limited; aggregating multiple domains therefore enables a fairer comparison with general-purpose benchmarks.
+Cosine similarity is computed with ALL-MINILM-L6-V2~\cite{NEURIPS2020_3f5ee243} and perplexity (PPL) with GPT-2~\cite{radford2019language}.
+Both $\mathcal{M}_{\mathrm{syn}}$ and $\mathcal{M}_{\mathrm{obf}}$ are fine-tuned on Alpaca-style instructions using Llama-3.1-70B~\cite{grattafiori2024llama3herdmodels}, which lacks safety alignment and can generate harmful content.
+Attack success is judged by strong closed-source judges, including Gemini 3 Flash, GPT-5 Mini, and Claude Sonnet 4.